WHAT IS NATUROPATHIC MEDICINE?

 NDs practice a comprehensive approach to treating illness and promoting health:

-NDs use natural methods to promote healing and receive detailed training on the pharmacological reactions between conventional drugs and traditional naturopathic remedies to ensure patient safety.
+NDs use natural methods to promote healing and receive detailed training on interactions between conventional drugs and traditional naturopathic remedies to ensure patient safety.

-NDs also help prevent illnesses through lifestyle and nutritional counselling.
+NDs also help prevent and treat illnesses through lifestyle and nutritional counselling.

-NDs can provide early diagnosis and treatment of many serious diseases.
+NDs can provide early assessment and treatment of many chronic diseases.